SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 ## The Challenge

 When our code was deployed, we still needed to update the CloudFront distribution to point to the new location in order to pick up the latest files.
-Unlike something like a Lambda deployment, AWS doesn't allow you to specify a new folder for the S3 distribution as its own command.
+Unlike, say, a Lambda deployment, AWS doesn't allow you to specify a new folder for the CloudFront distribution as its own CLI command.
 You instead have to pull the entire configuration, modify it in a few ways, and then update the configuration.

 ## The Ingredients